ChSaiPrasad/.Net-Notes/DesignPatterns/Factory Design Pattern.md

 Simple Factory Example : Business Requirement

 Differentiate employees as permanent and contract and segregate their pay scales as well as bonus based on their employee types

-We can address the above requirement with the below implementations
-1. Implement without Factory Pattern
-2. Use a Simple Factory
-3. Enhance Simple factory to Factory Method Pattern

 We will be working on the Employee Portal that we used in the Singleton tutorials.
 Please refer to them before proceeding